ethereum-optimism/community-hub/src/docs/guides/wallet-dev.md

 In OP Mainnet transaction fees include both an [L1 data fee](../developers/build/transaction-fees.md#estimating-the-l1-data-fee) and an [L2 execution fee](../developers/build/transaction-fees.md#the-l2-execution-fee).
 To display the entire estimated cost of a transaction to your users we recommend you [use the SDK](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/sdk-estimate-gas).
-We **highly recommend** displaying fees on OP Mainnet (and any other OP Stack that uses the same mechanism) as one unified fee to minimize user confusion.
+We **highly recommend** displaying fees on OP Mainnet (and any other OP Stack chain that uses the same mechanism) as one unified fee to minimize user confusion.

 In Bedrock we support [EIP 1559](https://eips.ethereum.org/EIPS/eip-1559).